cjolson1/Lagunitas-Quality-Assurance/README.md

  <img src="https://github.com/cjolson1/Lagunitas-Quality-Assurance/blob/master/Screen%20Shot%202016-05-31%20at%204.37.26%20PM.png">
 </p>

 During the development process, unit tests are the most critical to ensure quality in the software.
-We recommend in [Tier 1](#tier-1) testing that tests be 95% unit tests and 5% integration tests.
+We recommend in [Tier 1](#tier-1) testing that tests be 70% unit tests & 20% integration tests.
+[Tier 2](#tier-2) tests that are end-to-end should account for 10% of total tests according to <a href="http://googletesting.blogspot.com/2015/04/just-say-no-to-more-end-to-end-tests.html"> Google Testing </a>.

 ### Unit Tests
 Unit testing focuses on individual units of source code, making sure it is up to the expected code standards.
 This type of testing is important to address any issues before progressing.
 Overall, the goal of unit testing is to take the smallest piece of testable software in your project, isolate it, and determine whether its behavior matches what you expect from it.
 It is at this level that a large percentage of defects in software can be detected and identified.